openjdm/openjdm.github.io/book/illusory_correlations.md

 relationships that would be expected on the basis of their stereotypic expectancies.
 A similar second experiment was conducted but in which neutral traits were paired more frequently with the group as compared to the stereotypical traits.
-The results for this second experiment shows that the stereotypical traits are still more frequently associated with their groups, which would mean that relationships mentioned are perceived as stronger if they confirm a stereotype even though they might actually appear as often in the evidence.
+The results for this second experiment showed that the stereotypical traits were still more frequently associated with their groups, which would mean that relationships mentioned are perceived as stronger if they confirm a stereotype even though they might actually appear as often in the evidence.